Home

 HR196

-HR196 is a multiple main-sequence star in the constellation of Cassiopeia.
+HR196 is a multiple main-sequence star of spectral class A2 in the constellation of Cassiopeia.

 HR196 visual magnitude is 5.42.
-Because of its reltive faintness, HR196 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR196 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 5.42